Don't Start Now: Music and lyrics

 Musically, "Don't Start Now" is a nu-disco song.
 It features elements of dance-pop, Eurodance and synth-pop while channeling modern disco antecedents such as French house and Italo disco.
-The song has a length of 3:03, and is composed in 4/4 time and the key of D major, with a tempo of 124 beats per minute.
+The song has a length of 3:03, and is composed in 4/4 time and the key of B minor, with a tempo of 124 beats per minute.
 Constructed in verse-chorus form, the verses and first two choruses have an Em–Bm–G–D–A chord progression, and the bridges chorus follows a Bm–D–Em7–F♯m7–Gmaj7 sequence.
 Several 1980s and disco tropes are included in the French bloghouse production, which also makes use of laser weapon sound effects, electro-violin stabs and handclaps.
 It additionally has a percolating funk bassline that interchanges with piano chords and the house beat.

 The song opens with a three-chord piano intro from the first part of the chorus and a fuzz sound of a spinning record.
 Lipa eschews modulation in her vocals and build from a lower register to a natural use of melisma, spanning from the low note of A3 to the high note of D5.
 It builds with the addition of accented disco strings, and bursts of disco synths.
 It has a strong kick and bass pattern that uses the low-end sparingly.
 After every fourth measure, a fill is used; for example, in the snare-kick sequence that precedes the second verse.
 A cowbell in appears in the anthemic, 1980s synth-pop chorus, which is backed by strings.
 The second verse adds a rhythm guitar loop and crowd noise is added in the second chorus.
 During the final chorus, chordal devices from the breakdown reappear for texture, and Lipa sings in call and response.

 Various critics viewed the song as a sequel to "New Rules" as both have similar themes whereas "Don't Start Now" proves that the rules created to get over an ex in the former track actually work in a breakup.
 According to Lipa, the lyrics have a theme of empowerment and are about "moving on" from a past relationship and "not allowing anyone to get in the way of that", while also finding confidence and happiness.
 She celebrates her independence, and uses bullet point instructions to address a needy former lover directly, with lyrics including, "Don't show up, don't come out / Don't start caring about me now / Walk away, you know how / Don't start caring about me now".
 Music critic Maura Johnston interpreted the lyrics as "post-breakup rebirth".